NightmareSan7/SaltyChat-TS3-Setup/README.md

 ## Usage

 1. Download the `Setup_TS3_SaltyChat.bat` file.
+2. Make Adjustments to config part, if not using the most recent Version.
-2. Open the `Setup_TS3_SaltyChat.bat` file.
+3. Open the `Setup_TS3_SaltyChat.bat` file.
-3. Install everything required.
+4. Install everything required.
 Make sure to checkmark "Open TS3 after Installation".
-4. Done.
+5. Done.

 The script will handle the rest, ensuring that the correct versions of Teamspeak and SaltyChat are installed and configured.

 ## Why should you use this?

 - Easy to use
 - Installs everything required for you
 - Detects if you need DNS and sets it for Saltychat only, making the internet faster for many users --> Setting Google DNS can lead to longer loading times for your internet.